Dubrow's Cafeteria

 When George Dubrow died in an automobile accident in Florida, his eldest son Irwin assumed his responsibilities in managing Dubrow’s.
 Irwin’s brother Leonard subsequently joined him.
 In the following years, Paul Tobin took over for his father, and Joseph and Robert Adler worked part-time with their father.
 Irving Kaplan stayed with Dubrow’s until the last location’s closing.

 Dubrow's was a New York City landmark for many decades with restaurants in both Manhattan and Brooklyn and later in Miami Beach.

 There were two Dubrow’s Cafeterias in Brooklyn, one on Kings Highway and one on Eastern Parkway.
 The Dubrow’s Cafeteria in Miami Beach was located on Lincoln Road.
 The Manhattan Dubrow's was an important part of New York's Garment district in the early- to mid-twentieth century.
 It was a hub of activity for the International Ladies' Garment Workers' Union.

 Many famous politicians used both the Brooklyn and the Manhattan locations as stumping spots for their political campaigns.
 These included Presidents John F. Kennedy, and Jimmy Carter when they were running for office, Robert F. Kennedy, and Hugh Carey and W. Averell Harriman, both former governors of New York.
 According to multiple biographies, baseball player Sandy Koufax announced his decision to sign with the Brooklyn Dodgers in front of Dubrow's Cafeteria on Kings Highway in Brooklyn.
 The children's author Bruce Coville also wrote about working at Dubrow's for a brief period of time.
 The Manhattan Dubrow's was the site of the American Playhouse production "The Cafeteria", based on the short story (today online here) by Isaac Bashevis Singer, which was featured on PBS.

 The last Dubrow's, located in the Garment District in Manhattan, closed in 1985.

+In 2023, Three Hills (division of Cornell University Press) published a collection of photographs of Dubrow's taken by Marcia Bricker Halperin.
+The book includes essays about Dubrow's by several people including the playwright Donald Margulies.